tmst/ZodbDemo/DOCUMENTATION/CromlechVsGrok.md

 Documentation Christoher Lozinski.

 How does Cromlech differ from Grok?
 Both are based on the ZTK.
 Both have object publishers.
-Both use zope.security.
 Both have a component registry.
 Both have security on views.
 But Grok is really a massive monolithic framework, while Cromlech has done the miraculous job of separating out the different pieces into a toolkit.
 With Grok you have to hae a ZODB.
 You add applications.
 Applications  have sites.
 Sites have registries, and users.
+All of that stuff is required.
 There is a big complexity overhead required by Grok.
+In contrast, in Cromlech, you only use what you need.

 Cromlech is a toolkit, you get control over how you structure your applications.
 Choose those pieces which you want.
 At first I did not believe it possible, but the more I dug, the more I realized it to be true.
 Cromlech does not even require a ZODB, It can use one or more root ZODB's. it can use dispatch, it can use traversal, it can dispatch, and then traverse.
 Cromlech can run as a WSGI server, a stand alone app, or a async (such as Tornado) server.
 Awesome.
 Like ZTK Cromlech is a toolset.
 But it also has this demo which you can start with.